dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2098: Institutions need alternative revenue for sustainability.
+### T2098: Theatres and museums should explore private revenue sources like partnerships and sponsorships.

 |Support|
 |---|